 If they want to truly take some down time and avoid working at all on the long weekend, they start early or stay late in the days ahead to finish up work that they might normally tackle on a weekend.
 Most importantly they take care of pressing tasks that would nag at them if not complete.
 They tidy their workspace before they leave the office.
 They know a clear mind is one that can rest and re-energize.

-They call for a spa appointment, buy movie tickets, make dinner reservation, schedule activities with the kids or otherwise actually plan time for anything they want to do.
+Left to chance the time off could slip away without having done anything they were hoping.
+They call for a spa appointment, buy movie tickets, schedule activities with the kids, make dinner reservations or otherwise actually plan time for anything they want to do.
 They recognize this will help provide the break they are looking for.
-Left to chance the time off could slip away without having done anything they were hoping.

-For a day, part of a day or the whole long weekend.
-They know this can be the most important way to clear their head and refresh.
+This can be the most important way to clear their head and refresh.
 The benefit of time without devices provides a mental break that is hard to match.
 They unplug for a day for a few hours or even the entire weekend.

-They know that the extra day can be the perfect time to get those nagging chores out of the way that there never seems to be time for.
-With still two other days, even if one entire day is spent getting the home to-do list cleared up, it’s worth the peace of mind when the busy schedule at work really kicks in.
+They know that the extra day can be the perfect time to get those nagging chores out of the way - the ones that there never seems to be time for.
+With still two other days, even if one entire day is spent getting the home to-do list cleared up, it’s worth the peace of mind when the busy work schedule kicks in.

-They know that when the mind is at rest and gets freed up from the day-to-day grind they will likely have ideas or solutions pop up or they’ll remember something they meant to do.
+When the mind is at rest and gets freed up from the day-to-day grind they will likely have ideas or solutions pop up.
+Or they’ll remember something they meant to do.
 Rather than getting caught up in the details or continually reminding themselves all weekend they make a quick note so they won’t forget and get on with enjoying the down time.

-They know that some fresh air and sunshine can go a long way to recharging the batteries.
-It’s a great antidote for all the time spent in the office and on site in stuffy meeting and convention facilities.
+Fresh air and sunshine can go a long way to recharging the batteries.
+It’s a great antidote for all the time spent in the office and on-site in stuffy meeting and convention facilities.
 Whether it’s biking with the kids, morning coffee on the patio or just a long walk, fresh air is a rejuvenating force.